-How much does the agent actually consume at t = 1?
-The agent consumes if investment good $(b_2 > 0)$ and too much leisure good $(b_2 < 0)$.
+Compared to the desired consumption, therefore, a (β, δ) agent consumes too little investment good $(b_2 > 0)$ and too much leisure good $(b_2 < 0)$.
 This is the self-control problem in action.
 In response, a sophisticated agent looks for commitment devices to increase the consumption of investment goods and to reduce the consumption of leisure goods.